-Introduction to the environmental, biological and socio-cultural determinants of health quality.
+Introduction to the environmental, biological and sociocultural determinants of health quality.
 Areas of emphasis include: environmental health, health and community behavior, infectious disease, chronic disease, methods of public health investigation, health promotion, implementation and regulation.
 Within these topic areas examination of the matrix of physiological, socio-cultural and psychological determinants of health will be addressed including: health impacts of chemical and physical agents in domestic and work surroundings; water treatment and quality, environmental pollution and occupational health and safety; substance abuse, stress management and mental illness; infectious diseases; growing health trends in the American population such as obesity, diabetes mellitus and Alzheimer's; investigation of health agencies involved, governmental health policies, and their roles in shaping community health.

-CSU, AA/AS GE
+UC, UC credit limit, CSU, AA/AS GE, CSU GE

-155 REALITIES OF NUTRITION 3 UNITS
+155 REALITIES OF NUTRITION